Dorian8013/algo/docs/deploy-from-ansible.md

   * Installs a [Wireguard](https://www.wireguard.com/) server, with a startup script, and automatic checks for upgrades
   * Creates wireguard.conf files for Linux clients as well as QR codes for Apple/Android clients

-Note: The `strongswan` role generates Apple profiles with On-Demand Wifi and Cellular if you pass the following variables:

-- ondemand_wifi: true
-- ondemand_wifi_exclude: HomeNet,OfficeWifi
-- ondemand_cellular: true

 ### Local Installation

 - role: local, provider: local